zcross13/gamerish/README.md

 - :pushpin: Authorization to only allow an admin to upload games.
 - :pushpin: Third party API to provide data regarding current ratings and prices. *Twich has a third party API, for free if you have a twicth memeber and set up two step authentication.*
 - :pushpin: Play around with the CSS to make website more appealing
+- :pushpin: Develop a navigation bar with for different console that contains games for that specific console.

 ## Contributions: